engyasin/engyasin.github.io/posts/reinforcement-learning-with-bells-and-whistles.md

 <!-- comparing run time and performance -->

-The following table shows the performance (measured by the final mean of rolling rewards in the training curve for the last 2000 episode (out of 5e5 episode in total)) and the run-time of the training phase for three variants of scripts:
+Table 2 below shows the performance (measured by the final mean of rolling rewards in the training curve for the last 2000 episode (out of 5e5 episode in total)) and the run-time of the training phase for three variants of scripts:

 - Pytorch with Gym (Synchronization environments) [available here](https://github.com/engyasin/ilsurvey/blob/main/dqn_hopt_flax.py)
 - FLax with Gym (Synchronization environments) [available here](https://github.com/engyasin/ilsurvey/blob/main/dqn_hopt_flax.py)